-We identify and classify the research objectives of the IP2 studies that use the AS API for the original purpose (i.e., to improve the user interface to support the users with disabilities) ~\cite{AccessibilityService}.
+We identify and classify the research objectives of the IP2 studies that use the AS API for the original purpose (i.e., to improve the user interface to support the users with disabilities)~\cite{AccessibilityService}.
 IP2 can be included in the enhancement of UI and UX (EUI/UX) among the themes of the research purpose of surveyed studies corresponding to IP1.
-However, in the case of IP2, the sub-themes have to be classified differently than the IP1 sub-themes to provide a more differentiated insight.
-Accordingly, a total of 20 papers using the AS API for its original purpose have been largely classified into three sub-themes: (1) improvement of the functionality of accessibility service for the users with disabilities (IFASD), (2) development or evaluation of an application using accessibility service for the users with disabilities (DEASD), and (3) comparison of functions of accessibility service for the users with disabilities (CFASD).
+However, in the case of IP2, the sub-themes were classified differently than the IP1 sub-themes.
+Accordingly, a total of 20 papers using the AS API for its original purpose have been primarily classified into three sub-themes.

-\emph{\textbf{IFASD}} \emph{(Improvement of the Functionality of Accessibility Service for the users with Disabilities)}: The purpose of these papers is to improve the functions of the accessibility aspect of the existing AS API, and they are classified further into two sub research purposes.
-The first is to develop the accessibility service with improved functions in terms of accessibility enhancement by customized AS API ~\cite{Createyourownaccessibilityservice}.
+\emph{\textbf{IFASD}} \emph{(Improvement of the Functionality of Accessibility Service for the users with Disabilities)}: IFASD studies were to improve the functions of the accessibility aspect of the existing AS API.
+They are classified further into two sub-research purposes.
+The first is to develop the accessibility service with improved functions in terms of accessibility enhancement by customized AS API~\cite{Createyourownaccessibilityservice}.
 The second is to develop improved functions to enhance the accessibility for users with disabilities by using the AS API and physical devices (e.g., braille, external sensor) together.
 In addition, the studies can be divided into three groups depending on the evaluation methods: (1) evaluating through user study by comparing and analyzing the existing AS API and the newly developed AS API in the paper, (2) evaluating only the developed AS API through the user study, and (3) not evaluating through the user study.
 Table \ref{table:disabled} summarizes studies in IFASD: what is proposed, what system or app is implemented compared to the basic Android AS API in terms of accessibility enhancement, and how usability tests were performed.